What Is a Bank Draft?

 • Your financial institution might charge you to issue a bank draft.

-• The bank draft isn’t an electronic transfer; it’s a physical document you must deliver to your payee.
+• The bank draft isn’t an electronic transfer but a physical document that you must deliver to your payee.

 • Since it’s a physical document, your bank draft might become lost, stolen, or damaged.

-• It’s typically impossible to cancel a bank draft and receive a refund.
+• You can’t generally cancel a bank draft and receive a refund.

-• It may be challenging (but not impossible) to recover your money if it is lost.
+• It may be challenging (but not impossible) to recover your money if it’s lost.

-• Fees could be higher than other methods.
+• Bank draft fees may be higher than fees for other methods.

 Canceling a Bank Draft

-Generally, you can only cancel a bank draft in dire situations.
-Theft or fraud are usually the only reasons a financial institution will cancel a bank draft.
-However, your financial institution may have a policy stating they won’t cancel bank drafts under any circumstances.
+Generally, a financial institution will only cancel a bank draft in dire situations, such as theft or fraud.
+However, your financial institution may have a policy stating that it won’t cancel bank drafts under any circumstances.

 That said, if you want to cancel a bank draft for a reason other than theft or bank fraud, you could have the payee cash the bank draft and give you the money.
 This option requires trusting the payee to agree to and provide the refund.